varungujjar/deutsche-bahn-api-app/README.md

 ### How to setup and run:

-Runs the app in the development mode.
+Runs the app in the development mode
 Open http://localhost:3000 to view it in your browser.

 ```
-git clone git@github.com:varungujjar/auto-bahn-challenge.git
+git clone git@github.com:varungujjar/deutsche-bahn-challenge.git
 cd auto-bahn-challenge
 npm install
 npm start